Tag Archives: Nebraska

 Brief History of Nebraska

 Population: 1 842.641 thousand people (2011) Area: 200520.0 sq. km Americans call Nebraska the Corn State.
-According to citypopulationreview.com, Nebraska got its official name from the language of the Sioux Indians.
+Nebraska got its official name from the language of the Sioux Indians.
 “Ni Brasge” means “flat water”.
-So the Indians called the Platte River – the largest river in the state, except for the Missouri, where… Read More »
+So the Indians called the Platte River – the largest river in the state, except for the Missouri, where the Platte flows… Read More »